znoble360/MyThirdEar/README.md

 ### Main Features

-The app will provide the ability to:

-- Upload an audio file
+- Work with any audio or movie file
-- Adjust the speed of the audio
+- Adjust the speed and/or pitch of the song
-- Adjust pitch of the audio
-- Loop sections of the audio
+- Loop sections of the audio to practice
-- Perform a RTA (Real time Analysis) of the audio to display frequency data
+- Real time Analysis of the audio for chord and note prediction
+- UI displays an interactable piano with predicted chords/notes that are highlighted

 ### Screenshots